 The type of account you want

-Next, consider the type of account you want, such as a chequing account, savings account or investment account.
-A savings account will let you take advantage of a country’s high interest rates, while a fee-free chequing account can be useful for managing overseas purchases.
+Next, consider the type of account you want, such as a checking account, savings account or investment account.
+A savings account will let you take advantage of a country’s high interest rates, while a fee-free checking account can be useful for managing overseas purchases.

 Look at account interest rates, fees and benefits to see which one stands out from the rest.
-Also remember to examine how easy a financial institution’s online banking portal is to use — it’ll likely be a crucial part of how you manage your money.
+Also remember to examine how easy a financial institution’s online banking portal is to use — it’ll likely be crucial to managing your money.

 Account access and management

 Finally, compare the ways in which you can access the money in your account.
 Is the account accessible via phone and online banking?
-Does the bank in question have any branches in Canada?
+Does the bank in question have any branches in the US?
 How easy will it be to withdraw funds and close your account if necessary?